bettersg/checkMate/documentation/dataSchema.md

-        boolean triggerL2Vote "whether or not a vote should be triggered" boolean triggerL2Others "whether or not L2 scam message should be triggered" string sentMessageId "message id of the forwarded dubious message to checkers" number vote "number between 1 and 5" sting category "scam, irrelevant, or number"
+        boolean triggerL2Vote "whether or not a vote should be triggered" boolean triggerL2Others "whether or not L2 scam message should be triggered" string sentMessageId "message id of the forwarded dubious message to checkers" number truthScore "number between 1 and 5.
+Legacy implementations before release 2.10.0 have the field vote instead (on a 0-5 scale), which truthScore replaces" sting category "scam, irrelevant, or number"
         timestamp createdTimestamp
         timestamp acceptedTimestamp